Dogs think, feel & learn.

 The language of values is not always at the top of our consciousness.

-One challenge to achieving our definition of happiness in life is the language of our day-to-day tasks, distractions, work, and shorter-term goals.
-They tend to push our values to the side, instead of allowing values to lead.
+One challenge on our path toward happiness is our day-to-day tasks, distractions, work, and shorter-term goals.
+Sometimes, these tend to push our values aside instead of allowing them to lead.

 By bringing values to the surface, we're more likely to design our daily tasks and actions in a way that supports what we genuinely want and need on a deeper level.